RawPatty/rawpatty.github.io/docs/_posts/2024-05-31-Terraform-Enterprise-on-AKS.markdown

 # Deploy Terraform
 In a local terminal, you will need to autheticate and grab the Terraform Enterprise Image.

-Log in to the Terraform Enterprise container image registry.
+- Log in to the Terraform Enterprise container image registry.
 The `UserName` is `Terraform` and password is your license file value.
 (The below script will save you from entering it manually)

 {% highlight ruby %}
 cat <PATH_TO_HASHICORP_LICENSE_FILE> |  docker login --username terraform images.releases.hashicorp.com --password-stdin
 {% endhighlight %}

-Pull the Terraform Enterprise image from the registry as a test.
+- Pull the Terraform Enterprise image from the registry as a test.

 {% highlight ruby %}
 docker pull images.releases.hashicorp.com/hashicorp/terraform-enterprise:<vYYYYMM-#>
 {% endhighlight %}

-Create your AKS namespace
+- Create your AKS namespace
-Create an secret within your AKS for accessing the image
+- Create an secret within your AKS for accessing the image

 {% highlight ruby %}
 kubectl create secret docker-registry terraform-enterprise --docker-server=<DOCKER_REGISTRY_URL> --docker-username=<DOCKER_REGISTRY_USERNAME> --docker-password=<DOCKER_REGISTRY_PASSWORD>  -n <TFE_NAMESPACE>
 {% endhighlight %}

+- Fill out the values file
 A copy of the values file can be obtained at [Hashicorp Terraform Enterprise Github Page]

 Reference for the values can be found at [Configuration Reference]

-Once that is filled out you are ready to kick off the install!
+- Kick off the install
+Finally, it's time to deploy Terraform Enterprise on AKS!

 {% highlight ruby %}
 helm install terraform-enterprise hashicorp/terraform-enterprise --namespace <YOUR_NAMESPACE> -f "Pathtovalues.yaml"